lovehumanity/lovehumanity.github.io/_posts/2020/2020-11-03-Creating-a-blog-for-free.md

   teaser: "/assets/blogs/2020-11-03-Creating-a-free-blog/blog.jpeg"
 ---

-This guide will look at how to use jekyll to create your own static blog hosted completely free using either gitlab or github.
+This guide will look at how to use jekyll to create your own static blog hosted completely free using either GitLab or GitHub.
 This guide will use Arch Linux as the system, although others distros will have a similar install procedure.

 First start by installing ruby on your system